Permanent disability causes

-Peter now has the help of a guide dog, though he can never work as a builder again but thankfully he had a significant payout from his permanent disability insurance of $500,000 which enabled him to make the adjustments in life he needed.
+Peter now has the help of a Guide Dog, though he can never work as a builder again but thankfully he had a significant payout from his permanent disability insurance of $500,000 which enabled him to make the adjustments in life he needed.

 Permanent disability can occur through accident or injury.

-The resulting disability could leave you without the ability to work, or severely impair your ability to work, resulting in significant loss in income.
+A permanent disability could leave you without the ability to work, or severely impair your ability to work, resulting in significant loss in income.